ipfs-inactive/website/content/pages/docs/commands.md

 ```
 USAGE
-  ipfs object new [<template>] - Creates a new object from an ipfs template.
+  ipfs object new [<template>] - Create a new object from an ipfs template.

 SYNOPSIS
   ipfs object new [--] [<template>]